Why Do Most Lean Manufacturing

 perform poorly as a

-Bill Gaw's tutorials on the other hand include powerful, PowerPoint charts and graphics, "plus" annotated note pages with "slide commentary" and "lessons learned" by a "been there,
+Bill Gaw's tutorials and training modules on the other hand include powerful, PowerPoint charts and graphics, "plus" annotated note pages with "slide commentary" and "lessons learned" by a "been there,

-experience on "how to" design, implement and optimize manufacturing
+done that" operations professional.
+A value added, learning experience on "how to" design, implement and optimize a

 for individual and company success.